da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

 What will be discussed here is how to set up the software in the quickest way possible, but without the help of the build scripts.
 This will help you to learn how to set up and configure a version of DNSCore for production.
-To make things easy for you, the version you will build is a stripped down version though, without presentation and advanced storage layer with replications.
-But once you have installed and tested the basic version you easily can extend the software by the other components if you install them and change a few configuration settings in DNSCore.
+To make things easy for you, the version you will build is a stripped down version, without presentation and advanced storage layer with replications.
+But once you have installed and tested the basic version you easily can extend the software by the other components if you install them and change a few configuration settings.
 We think this is a great way for administrators to get up and running quickly while getting an understanding of the basic behaviour and configuration possibilities of the software.

 ## Prerequisites